SMVDGroup/SCORCH/README.md

 ---

-MLScore is a scoring function based on a consensus of machine learning models.
+ML-SCORCH is a scoring function based on a consensus of machine learning models.
 Scoring functions are used to evaluate poses of molecules obtained from molecular docking.
-MLScore scores range from 0 to 1, with higher values indicating a higher probability of the molecule binding tightly to the receptor.
+ML-SCORCH scores range from 0 to 1, with higher values indicating a higher probability of the molecule binding tightly to the receptor.

-MLScore uses `.pdbqt` files as input for the scoring, which is the format used by [Autodock](https://autodock.scripps.edu/), [Vina](https://dx.doi.org/10.1002/jcc.21334), and [GWOVina](https://cbbio.online/software/gwovina/index.html) docking software, among others.
+ML-SCORCH uses `.pdbqt` files as input for the scoring, which is the format used by [Autodock](https://autodock.scripps.edu/), [Vina](https://dx.doi.org/10.1002/jcc.21334), and [GWOVina](https://cbbio.online/software/gwovina/index.html) docking software, among others.
 Additionally, this release contains an integrated pipeline to dock and score molecules in SMILES format using GWOVina.

-MLScore uses a variety of descriptors to characterize a docked pose, including [Binana 1.3](https://git.durrantlab.pitt.edu/jdurrant/binana/-/tree/1.3) and [ECIFs](https://github.com/DIFACQUIM/ECIF).
+ML-SCORCH uses a variety of descriptors to characterize a docked pose, including [Binana 1.3](https://git.durrantlab.pitt.edu/jdurrant/binana/-/tree/1.3) and [ECIFs](https://github.com/DIFACQUIM/ECIF).
 The contributing models were trained on multiple docked poses for each ligand, labelled based on their RMSD to crystal structures.
-MLScore has used over 54,000 poses in its training.
-As a result, MLScore avoids biases and provides improved accuracy to identify true binder molecules in virtual screening.
+ML-SCORCH has used over 54,000 poses in its training.
+As a result, ML-SCORCH avoids biases and provides improved accuracy to identify true binder molecules in virtual screening.
 Read more in our [publication]().

 ![](pose_labels.gif)